 - Gather information from the external and internal persons about the business.

-- Thereafter, take the management representation letter that the data and details provided to examine are true and full in all aspects.
+- After that, take the management representation letter that the data and details provided to examine are true and full in all aspects.

 - Conduct the audit as per the guidelines lay upon by the auditing standards committee.

-- Document the working papers that auditor gathers during conducting the audit.
+- Document the working papers that auditor gathers while conducting the audit.

 - Consider the effect of material misstatement on the business if they are materially misstated then issue a qualified audit report or vice versa.